biosustain/multitfa/README.md

 # Installation

 Cloning the repository requires Git LFS to download some binary files.
-Git LFS can be found here (https://git-lfs.github.com/).
+Git LFS can be found [here](https://git-lfs.github.com/).
 To install, clone the repository using

 ```
 git clone https://github.com/vishnumahamkali/tmfa.git